England has moved to Plan B in response to the risks of the Omicron variant.

-- Leisure centres in the Derbyshire Dales, operated on our behalf by Freedom Leisure, reopened on 2 December with some restrictions but had to close again on 31 December due to new Tier 4 restrictions, followed by the new national lockdown.
+- Leisure centres in the Derbyshire Dales, operated on our behalf by Freedom Leisure, again reopened on 12 April with some restrictions.
 Use this search facility to find your local leisure centre for more details.

 - Parks and open spaces: Our parks have remained opened throughout the pandemic.
-Play areas within our parks reopened from 4 July and are permitted to stay open during the latest lockdown.
-Splashpads and tennis courts are closed.
+Play areas within our parks reopened from 4 July 2020.
 Please observe social distancing and coronavirus restriction rules.